 Step 11: Disable y-axis scale on the right and left side of the chart by left clicking on the scale and hitting delete key.
 You can also do so by going to format options and disabling primary vertical and secondary vertical from axis options drop down.
 You will get the chart something like this:

 Step 12: Select D position series from the drop down in the current selection group and for Line options select no line.
 This will take out the line and will leave the chart only with markers.

-Chart is almost done and if you are happy with you can stop here.
+Project timeline chart is complete and if you are happy with you can stop here.
 However, it is not exactly the same as we want.
 Bars are not hairline thin.
 To get this we have two options:

 - Increase the gap width of bars to max.

 First option is simple, easy and fast.
 Whereas for error bars we need to take additional steps.
 I will explain both.
 Step 13A will show the first option whereas Step 13B will show the use of error bars.
 You either have to do 13A or 13B NOT both.